 Sleep duration, sleep quality, and mental stress-induced myocardial ischemia after acute myocardial infarction

 What is the difference between an MPH and an MSPH in EPI?

-The MSPH degree is a professional degree tailored to students interested in specializing in epidemiology research and epidemiologic methods.
+The MSPH degree is a professional degree tailored to students with strong quantitative skills seeking to specialize in epidemiologic research and methods.
 It requires 48 hours of coursework, a thesis, and an applied practice experience.